Meet the Company!

 Alex Lailer (CAS '26)

-Alex is a junior in the College, majoring in psychology on the pre-law track.
-This is her third year with GUDC and she is beyond excited to be dancing in this great company!
+Alex is a senior in the College, majoring in psychology on the pre-law track.
+This is her fourth year with GUDC and she is beyond excited to be dancing in this great company!
 Alex has been dancing since she was five years old in Waukesha, Wisconsin.
 She began her dance journey at Studio One Dance Company and then moved to Accent on Dance at the age of eight.
 Alex was first involved in developmental programs until she was nine, then she started competitively dancing and training in many styles of dance: ballet, tap, jazz, musical theater, contemporary, modern, and hip-hop.
 At Accent on Dance, Alex had the opportunity to assistant teach younger classes, and continued her student teaching to local students during her summers.
 In high school, she was a part of the Broadway Company, an audition-only musical theater group.
 Alex was a lead dance performer in three fall musical productions: The Wedding Singer, Mamma Mia!
 The Musical, and Catch Me if you Can.
 Also through the Broadway Company, she choreographed and directed many numbers for the three spring productions of Musical Theater Nights, led auditions for current and hopeful members, and held the position of Dance Captain her senior year.

 Treasurer